 During October of 2000, the Circuit Court of Dade County, Florida entered an order that may be construed to hold that the flight attendants are not required to prove the substantive liability elements of their claims for negligence, strict liability and breach of implied warranty in order to recover damages.
 The court further ruled that the trials of these suits are to address whether the plaintiffs' alleged injuries were caused by their exposure to environmental tobacco smoke and, if so, the amount of damages to be awarded.
 It is not clear how the trial judges will apply this order.
 The Third District of the Florida Court of Appeal dismissed as premature defendants' appeal from the October 2000 decision.
 The Court of Appeals denied defendants' motion for rehearing and for rehearing en banc or, in the alternative, for certification of the October 2001 ruling to the Florida Supreme Court.
-Defendants expect to file a petition for review of the issue with the Florida Supreme Court.
+In January 2002, the defendants, which include Lorillard, filed a Notice to Invoke Discretionary Jurisdiction of the Florida Supreme Court that seeks review of the order dismissing the appeal entered by the Florida Third District Court of Appeal.

 Trial has been held in one of the flight attendant cases.
 On April 5, 2001, a jury in the Circuit Court of Dade County, Florida returned a verdict in favor of Lorillard and the other defendants in the case of Fontana v.
 Philip Morris Incorporated, et al. The court has entered final judgment in favor of the defendants and has denied plaintiff's post-trial motions.
 Plaintiff has noticed an appeal to the Third District of the Florida Court of Appeal.
 Additional flight attendant cases are set for trial.
 Approximately 15 such cases are scheduled for trial between February and May of 2002.